craftcms/apple-news/README.md

 ## Installation

-To install Apple News, follow these steps:
+To install Apple News for Craft CMS, follow these steps:

 1. Upload the `applenews` folder to your `craft/plugins` folder.
 2. Go to Settings > Plugins from your Craft control panel and install the Apple News plugin.